Build A Saltwater Circuit

 Salt molecules are made of sodium ions and chloride ions.

-- Cup or beaker
+- Glass cup or beaker

 - Insulated copper wire